POlLLOGAMER/DNC-DIAC-NET-CHAIN/README.md

 ### Implemented DIAC Infinity 2
 Due to an imminent failure in DIAC Infinity 1, caused by its public key, and although DNC could still resist despite this vulnerability, I decided to upgrade to **DIAC Infinity 2**.

-Since I cannot currently upload the DIAC Infinity 2 paper to OSF —even though it is revolutionary— I decided to implement it directly into DNC.

 ---

 **These features collectively make DNC more robust, user-friendly, and secure—ready for both power users and newcomers.**